HugCls/HugCls/README.md

-2025-08-21: "The more perfect a person is on the outside, the more demons they have on the inside." - Sigmund Freud
+2025-08-22: "The strength of a wall is neither greater nor less than the courage of the men who defend it. " - Genghis Khan